The Jewish Federation of Greater Washington Inc

 - Addressing pandemic-induced financial barriers to Jewish life

-Geographic Focus: Greater Washington, DC area (DC, MD, Northern VA), with additional funding to national organizations (Jewish Federations of North America, JDC, JAFI, Birthright Israel, HIAS, Hillel, World ORT) and overseas partners and programs
+Geographic Focus: Greater Washington, DC area (DC, MD, Northern VA), with additional funding to national organisations (Jewish Federations of North America, JDC, JAFI, Birthright Israel, HIAS, Hillel, World ORT) and overseas partners and programmes

 What They Don't Fund